ymoldabe/backend/1337b04rd/QUESTIONS.md

 - [ ] No

 ## Data Storage
-### Does the application correctly store data in SQLite?
+### Does the application correctly store data in PostgreSQL?
 - [ ] Yes
 - [ ] No